kuroji-fusky/website/README.md

   <a href="https://kurojifusky.com">kurojifusky.com</a>
 </h1>

 The source code of my personal website!
-Written in Astro + Svelte, with a separate Go server
+Written in Astro + Vue

 ## APIs used

 - Contentful
-- SteamLadder
 - YouTube Data API
-- Wakatime

 ## Running the abominations locally